Roger Pryke: Parish priest of Camperdown and later, Harbord

 Pryke's reputation also led to a plethora of demands for him to give lectures and talks throughout the wider Catholic community.
 Although very demanding personally, Pryke was incentivised by the animated foment which had become the milieu of responsive Catholics of the sixties.Surprisingly, he was invited to address the students for the priesthood at St Patricks College, Manly (late 1963).

 Even though he had been attending the Vatican Council, Cardinal Gilroy's reactionary mentality did not seem to have changed.
 He had received word that Roger Pryke's lectures, capturing the excitement and content of the Vatican Council, were once again proving extremely successful.
 He judged that Pryke needed to be curtailed.
 At the end of 1965, the Cardinal ordered Pryke to leave Camperdown where he was enjoying great success with his students, his parishioners and a televised Mass, and accept a transfer to the somewhat out-of-the-way parish of Harbord on Sydney's North Shore.

-Many Camperdown parishioners, however, travelled to Harbord to continue with his life-affirming liturgy and his sermons.
+Many Camperdown parishioners, however, travelled to Harbord to continue with his liturgy and his sermons.
 Many of the religious wrote letters to him, expressing disappointment and seeking guidance and advice.

-As always, he maintained the demanding task of an assiduous reader of the leading theologians and Church writers.
-He carefully answered every letter he received from his spiritual constituency.
+As always, he maintained the task of an reader of the leading theologians and Church writers.
+He answered every letter he received from his spiritual constituency.